-Legacy Community Health and Port Arthur News join for holiday toy drive benefiting pediatric patients
+Legacy Community Health & Port Arthur News join for holiday toy drive benefiting pediatric patients

 Certain underserved Southeast Texans will receive some holiday help this year through a community health center collecting toys for patients.

 However, this year the donation locations have expanded to one in Port Arthur — The Port Arthur News.

 For the second year, Legacy Community Health is hosting a toy drive for its pediatric patients.
 Normally, the toys are given to children at an in-person event, but this year it will be done as a drive-through holiday party, according to Joshua Davis, who serves as senior director for major gifts in the East Region.

 “Legacy Community Health is a federally qualified health center that provides quality health care to all, regardless of their ability to pay,” Davis said.
 “For some of our patients, this may be one of the only gifts they receive this year, which is why this toy drive is so important.”